 The role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in 2020/21 included a review of key financial controls, HR processes and Cyber Security.
+In particular, the checks carried out in 2021/22 included a review of risk management, learner data and Academy Trust Handbook compliance.
 Results are reported to the board of trustees through the Finance, Operations & Audit Committee, with any recommendations considered and implemented in a timely manner.
-No significant internal control weaknesses have been identified during the 2020/21 reviews.
+No significant internal control weaknesses have been identified during the 2021/22 reviews.